MCT-master/mct-master.github.io/_posts/2019-04-12-Ole Nieling Portal Lecture.md

 http://www.ole.wtf/

-Over the Sonification course I had the pleasure of introducing Ole Neiling, a extradisciplinary 'life-style' artist.
+I had the pleasure of introducing Ole Neiling, a extradisciplinary 'life-style' artist.
+This was part of a series of lectures held over the portal in the sonification and sound design module..

 <figure align="middle">
 <img src="/assets/img/Ole n sam portal.jpeg" alt="" width="70%">